banramlo/banramlo.github.io/_posts/2021-04-20-LP Duality.md

 $(x_2 + 2x_3)y_1$ $+$ $(x_1 - x_2 + x_3)y_2$ $+$ $(x_1 - 3x_2)y_3$ $+$ $(2x_1 - x_2 + x_3)y_4$ $\ge$ $6y_1 + 4y_2 + 2y_3 + 7y_4$.
 Now, just reorder the formula with the $x_1, x_2, x_3$.
 Then, $(y_2 + y_3 + 2y_4)x_1$ $+$ $(y_1 - y_2 - 3y_3 - y_4)x_2$ $+$ $(2y_1 + y_2 + y_4)x_3$ $\ge$ $6y_1 + 4y_2 + 2y_3 + 7y_4$.
-Now, if each of factor of $x_1, x_2, x_3$ is less or greater than original problem then it should be bigger than before.
+Now, if each of factor of $x_1, x_2, x_3$ is less or equal than original problem then it should be less or equal than before.

 Therefore, $-x_1 + 3x_2 + x_3$ $\ge$ $(y_2 + y_3 + 2y_4)x_1$ $+$ $(y_1 - y_2 - 3y_3 - y_4)x_2$ $+$ $(2y_1 + y_2 + y_4)x_3$ should hold if followings are true.